What is Employee Wellbeing?

 • Increased rates of absenteeism or presenteeism

-Read More: How Mental Ill Health May Look at Work
+Read More: Mental Ill-Health at Work

-How Can Businesses Improve Employee Wellbeing in the Workplace?
+Improve Employee Wellbeing in the Workplace

-The Key Benefits of Employee Wellbeing in the Workplace
+Benefits of Positive Employee Wellbeing

 Better Employee Wellbeing Lowers Absenteeism

-As evidence suggests that 12.7% of all sickness absence days in the UK can be attributed to mental health conditions, it’s clear that more support needs to be offered.
-In fact, ensuring better employee wellbeing is one of the best ways to lower absenteeism among employees.
-When employees feel more supported with their wellbeing at work, they will be less likely to take time off when they feel they are struggling.
-Workplace mental health training also allows employees to implement preventative measures when it comes to their mental health, supporting them to manage their stress container and workload effectively.
+These Mental Health Foundation Mental Health At Work statistics show that 12.7% of all sickness absence days in the UK can be attributed to mental health conditions, it’s clear that more support is needed.
+In fact, improving employee wellbeing is one of the best ways to prevent absenteeism and presenteeism among employees.
+When employees feel supported with their wellbeing at work, they will be less likely to take time off work.
+Workplace Mental Health First Aid training also supports employees in helping them to manage their stress container and workload.
 This in turn reduces the need for time off.

-Better Employee Wellbeing Increases Productivity
+Positive Employee Wellbeing Increases Productivity

-It’s no surprise that one benefit of investing in employee wellbeing is an increase in productivity among employees.
-By making a concerted effort to reduce stress and improve mental health in the workplace, businesses may see their employees work more productively, effectively and happily.
+One benefit of investing in employee wellbeing is an increase in productivity among employees.
+By reducing stress and improve mental health and wellbeing in the workplace, businesses may see their employees work more productively, effectively and happily.

-Better Employee Wellbeing is Cost Effective
+Positive Employee Wellbeing is Cost Effective

 With the cost of absenteeism related to poor mental health in business on the rise, investing in mental health support is usually a cost-effective solution.
-Time off, reduced productivity rates and slower communication of employees who aren’t well supported in the workplace, may cost companies more than the preventative measure of workplace mental health training.
+Time off work and reduced productivity may cost companies more than the preventative measure of workplace Mental Health First Aid training.

-Better Employee Wellbeing Boosts Employee Retention
+Positive Employee Wellbeing Boosts Employee Retention

-Better Employee Wellbeing Improves Workplace Communication
+Positive Employee Wellbeing Improves Workplace Communication